 Mega Subramaniam (PhD, Florida State University) is an associate professor in UMD’s iSchool.
 Her research interests focus on the use of school libraries as effective hybrid spaces to encourage science, technology, engineering and mathematics (STEM) interest among underserved, underrepresented and disadvantaged young adults.
 For more information, see her website or email her directly.

-Marshini Chetty (PhD, Georgia Tech) is a researcher at Princeton University.
-Her research evaluates how people manage different aspects of Internet use from Internet constraints such as data caps to Internet security and creating tools to help inform and empower Internet users, particularly in resource constrained settings.
+Marshini Chetty (PhD, Georgia Tech) is an assistant professor in the Computer Science department at the University of Chicago Her research evaluates how people manage different aspects of Internet use from Internet constraints such as data caps to Internet security and creating tools to help inform and empower Internet users, particularly in resource constrained settings.
 For more information, see her website or email her directly.

 Katie Shilton (PhD, UCLA) is an associate professor in UMD’s iSchool.
 Her research focuses on ethics and policy for the design of information technologies, systems, and collections.
 Katie has received funding for several projects from the NSF, including a CAREER grant to study privacy and security by design in mobile development.
 For more information, see her website or email her directly.

-Michael Zimmer (PhD, NYU) is an associate professor at the University of Wisconsin-Milwaukee’s iSchool.
+Michael Zimmer (PhD, NYU) is an associate professor at the Marquette University’s computer science department.
 Michael’s research focuses on the intersection of privacy and ethics and he currently has funding with Vitak on a NSF grant on mobile privacy and Vitak and Shilton on a NSF grant on data ethics.
 For more information, see his website or email him directly.

 Tamara Clegg (PhD, Georgia Tech) is an associate professor is an associate professor in UMD’s iSchool and School of Education.
 Tammy’s research seeks to understand how we can help people come to see themselves in new ways by helping them form new relationships with information.
 Tammy works with Marshini and Jessica on a Google-funded project on developing resources and curriculum for children around privacy and security.
 For more information, see her website or email her directly.